aoriens/news-service/README.md

 ### CreateTag

-An request to create a tag.
+A request to create a tag.
 Fields:

 - `name` - the tag name, which must not be empty.
 A string, required.

 ### CreateUser

-An request to create a user.
+A request to create a user.
 Fields:

 - `first_name` - the user's first name.
 A string, optional.
 - `last_name` - the user's last name.
 This is to be used in case of a